A Modular, Adaptive, and Scalable Quantum Factoring Algorithm: Numerical Examples

 \section{Numerical Examples}

 To illustrate our proposed modular approach to Shor’s algorithm (\Cref{alg:main}), we present several numerical examples.
 These small-scale demonstrations verify the correctness of the approach and highlight how varying block sizes and overlaps affect the phase-estimation procedure, resource requirements, and the subsequent recovery of non-trivial factors.

+For all the examples considered in this section we assume $L=1$ and $\ket{\psi_0} = \ket{1}$, unless otherwise specified (ref.~\Cref{remark_target}).
 We begin with the case $N=15$, and then consider alternative block configurations and a larger composite, $N=221$.